nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 a view command, it is then passed to `ViewCommand`, where it is handled based on the type of view command.
 Then the respective view method is called to output the messages via the `Ui` class.

-For example, if you intend to view your goal entry, the input is passed to `ViewCommand`, which checks the arguments after 'view' and calls the `viewGoal()` method.
+For example, as illustrated in Figure 7a, if you intend to view your goal entry, the input is passed to `ViewCommand` , which checks the arguments after 'view' and calls the `viewGoal()` method.
 It then performs the required steps to retrieve the goal status for each entry and prints the results using the `printCustomMessage()` method in the `Ui` class.

 <p align="center"><img src="images/ViewGoalSequenceDiagram.png"></p>
-<p align="center">Figure 7: Sequence diagram for <code>view goal</code> command</p>
+<p align="center">Figure 7a: Sequence diagram for <code>view goal</code> command</p>

-The following sequence diagram shows how the `ViewCommand` class can interact with the `User` class when the user keys in `view profile`.
+The sequence diagram in Figure 7b below shows how the `ViewCommand` class can interact with the `User` class when the user keys in `view profile`.

  <p align="center"><img src="images/ViewProfileSequenceDiagram.png"></p>
- <p align="center">Figure 7: Sequence diagram for <code>view profile</code> command</p>
+ <p align="center">Figure 7b: Sequence diagram for <code>view profile</code> command</p>

 ### 4.4 Clear command